Published By Faith Stewart at September 11th, 2019

 Before you consider business trade lines, you need to consider how your business is set up.
 For many new business owners, starting a business just kind of happens.
 You have something you do that you love, and you decide its time to use it to make money.
 You may find a location or start from your home.
 Likely you simply mingle funds in your personal bank account.
 You have a business name but the business address, email, and phone number are all the same as your personal contact information.
 It is sort of a natural progression.

-Okay, so these steps ensure that your business is on record as a business at all the right places.
-As soon as something credit related is reporting, it will have a place to go.
-How do you get something reported though?
-You need accounts that will report your on-time payments.
+Then, you need accounts that will report your on-time payments.
 Lenders will not even consider extending you credit however, if you don’t have a credit score, or if your credit score is bad.
 How do you break into the circle?
+How to do get accounts reporting initially

 You can find a tiny crack with business trade lines.
 These are vendors that sell things you use in the everyday course of business, and they are vital to building business credit.
 Here’s how it works.
-They will extend net30 terms on invoices, without a credit check, and then report your invoice payments to the business credit reporting agencies.
+They will extend net30 terms on invoices, with less reliance on your business credit score than other vendors, and then report your invoice payments to the business credit reporting agencies.

 For most of these vendors, you will have to make a few initial purchases before they will extent net30 terms.
 Some want to see a minimum time in business or a certain revenue level as well.
 We have compiled a list of six easy approval business trade lines to help you get started.